bilbeo/sql-agent/README.md

 web workspace the Bilbeo server will use the stored credentials to query the database.
 In case of push, the desktop app will use locally stored credentials for querying, after which the processed data will be pushed to Bilbeo server.

+#### Which file I should choose for the installation?

+If you are on Windows, please download `.exe` format.
+The app will be automatically installed once you open the file and give the permission to run the app.

+If you are on Mac, please download `.dmg` format. (???Do not know what problems we may have here)

+If on Linux, you should select `.AppImage` format.
+In order to make it work, you will need to right-click on the file, select `Properties`, go to `Permissions` tab and check `Execute` checkbox.
+Then just open the file.
+Please avoid renaming or removing `.AppImage` file, the desktop app will stop working.
+You can move the file to your preferred location, but you will need to launch the app from there once to make it work smoothly.